OxygenCobalt/Auxio/info/FAQ.md

 MP4, MP3, MKA, OGG, WAV, MPEG, AAC on all versions of Android.
 Auxio also supports FLAC on all versions of Android through the use of the ExoPlayer FLAC extension.

+#### ReplayGain isn't working on my music!

+This is for a couple reason:
+- Auxio doesn't extract ReplayGain tags for your format.
+This is the case with MP4 files since there's no defined ReplayGain standard for those.
+- Auxio doesn't recognize your ReplayGain tags.
+This is usually because of a non-standard tag like ID3v2's `RVAD` or an unrecognized name.

+#### What is dynamic ReplayGain?

+Dynamic ReplayGain is a quirk based off the FooBar2000 plugin that dynamically switches from track gain to album gain depending on if the current playback is from an album or not.

 #### Why are accents lighter/less saturated in dark mode?

 As per the [Material Design Guidelines](https://material.io/design/color/dark-theme.html), accents should be less